 4. Set Boundaries For Interruptions

 Working in an office with an open floor plan can mean a lot of “side of the desk” meetings.
-Stacey might stop by on her way to grab coffee to ask about that new UI design.
+Stacey might stop by on her way to grab a coffee to ask about that new UI design.
 Brett swings his chair around whenever he gets stuck and needs to rubber-duck.
 Manuel is just a big gossip, so he will frequently interrupt whatever you’re doing just to chat.

 How do colleagues know when you’re free for discussion and when you need to be left alone to focus?
 If you haven’t communicated clear guidelines, it’s impossible for them to know.
 Talk about your workflow with your team.
 Maybe it’s a physical sign that signals “do not disturb”.
 Or maybe if your headphones are on, you really need to focus.
 Whatever your sign is, make it clear that you’re “in the zone”.